mattriley/agile-avatars/README.md

 1. At build time, Parcel interprets `require('./css/*.css');`, combines each CSS file into a single file which is then referenced by a link tag that Parcel injects into the document head.
 2. At run time, the boot function is invoked with the global window object and config, returning the initialised application modules.
-3. The modules are assigned to `window.agileavatars` for demonstration and debugging purposes.
+3. The modules are assigned to `window.app` for demonstration and debugging purposes.
 4. The startup function is invoked with a callback receiving an instance of the root component, app, which is then appended to the document body.

+Note: `window.agileavatars` changed to `window.app`.

 <br>
 <p align="center">